Technothlon

 Technothlon is an International School Championship organized by the IIT Guwahati.
 Technothlon began in 2004 with an aim to ‘Inspire Young Minds’.
 Starting on its journey with a participation of 200 students confined to the city of Guwahati, over the next 17 years Technothlon has expanded its reach to over 450+ cities all over India and various centers abroad.

-The contest is organized over 2 rounds: a written preliminary examination, Prelims, which takes place in numerous schools all over India in July (Online this year due to Pandemic) and Mains - which is conducted at IIT Guwahati, among the top 50 teams/students from each IX-X(Junior Squad) and XI-XII(Hauts Squad) class students.
-It is a team-based event—two students participate as a team (individual this year due to pandemic), attempting the paper together and also participate in the Mains event as a team (individual this year due to pandemic).
+The contest is organized over 2 rounds: a written preliminary examination, Prelims, which takes place in numerous schools all over India in July (Online this year due to Pandemic) and Mains - which is conducted at IIT Guwahati, among the top 50 teams/students from each IX-X(Junior Squad) and XI-XII (Hauts Squad) class students.
+It is a team-based event — two students participate as a team (individual from 2020 to 2023 due to the COVID pandemic), attempting the paper together and also participate in the Mains event as a team (individual this year due to pandemic).